crosscode-nl/simple_instruments/README.md

 #### Installing onto the system

-This method requires InfluxDBLPTool to be build and installed on the system.
+This method requires simple_instruments to be build and installed on the system.

 ```bash
 git clone https://github.com/crosscode-nl/simple_instruments